simonmichael/hledger/hledger/hledger.m4.md

 - Most verbose
 - Not compatible with ledger

-## Cost tips

-- Recording the cost/conversion rate explicitly is good because it makes that clear and helps detect errors.
-- Recording equity postings is good because it is correct bookkeeping and preserves the accounting equation.
-In practice, most people don't need this and it's a matter of taste.
-- You can do both if you want maximum correctness and utility.
-Write the @/@@ cost on one of the non-equity postings.
-- When you want to see the cost (or sale proceeds) of things, use `-B` (short form of `--cost`).
-- If you use conversion postings without cost notation, add `--infer-costs` also.
-- If you use cost notation without conversion postings, and you want to see a balanced balance sheet or print correct journal entries, use `--infer-equity`.
-- Conversion to cost is performed before valuation (described next).

 # Valuation

 Instead of reporting amounts in their original commodity, hledger can convert them to